1 Winter solstice - First day of winter

 Jan 21, 2013

-I looked at Jupiter and the gibbous moon through binoculars.
-They were one degree apart, but it was a line of sight thing that made Jupiter and the moon appear close.
+I looked at Jupiter and the gibbous moon through my binoculars.
+They were one degree apart, but it was line of sight that made Jupiter and the moon appear close.
 Jupiter was 365 million miles away.
 The moon was 240,000 miles away.
-I looked at Orion's belt and M42, also first magnitude stars Betelgeuse and Rigel.
+I looked at Orion's belt, M42 & first magnitude stars Betelgeuse and Rigel.

 26 HARVEST MOON, SEPTEMBER 29, 2012